 Above, left: Peruvian master musician Tito La Rosa performed the artifact instruments in 2008, demonstrating an impressive range of sounding techniques for these ancient shell horns.

-Above, right: Dr. Perry Cook led systematic acoustical measurement sessions in 2008 at the Museo Nacional Chavín.
+Above, right: Dr. Perry Cook performed systematic acoustical measurements in 2008 at the Museo Nacional Chavín.

 Video: Cobi van Tonder; Photos: José Luis Cruzado Coronel.

-In September 2008, we made acoustic measurements of the Chavín Strombus galeatus marine shell horns, also known as "pututus", excavated from the ceremonial center at Chavín by Dr. John Rick and teams in 2001.
+In 2019 and 2008, we made performance experiments and acoustical measurements of the Chavín Titanostrombus galeatus (formerly classified as Strombus Lobatus galeatus and Strombus galeatus) marine shell sound-producing horns, known in the Peruvian Andes as "pututus", excavated from the ceremonial center at Chavín by Dr. John Rick and teams in 2001 and 2018.

 "Acoustic Analysis of the Chavín Pututus (Strombus galeatus marine shell trumpets)"

 Perry R. Cook, Jonathan S. Abel, Miriam A. Kolar, Patty Huang, Jyri Huopaniemi, John W. Rick, Chris Chafe, John M. Chowning

 Invited paper presented at 2nd Pan American/Iberian Meeting on Acoustics, Cancún, Mexico, November 2010.